Credit applications, what you should know.

-A credit application is completed by a borrower and submitted to a lender to request a loan or other financing.
+A credit applications is completed by a borrower and submitted to a lender to request a loan or other financing.
 A contractual relationship begins between the borrower and that lender when the lender receives a credit application.
 The application provides the lender with important information about the borrower.

-This is how the credit application works:
+This is how the credit applications works:

 You will begin the credit or loan application process by completing the credit application and providing all the necessary information.
 Your lender will most likely pull your credit report, and also analyze details, such as your income and amount of indebtedness.

 The exact underwriting requirements depend on your lender.
 Underwriting is the process by which the lender determines if they want to extend credit.
 Your lender will use the information provided on the credit application to determine whether or not you are a good candidate for a loan.

 If you are denied a loan, the lender must send you a letter explaining the reason.
 All lenders are required to provide a specific reason for the denial or let you know that you have the right to request this information within 60 days.